What are bed bugs?

 Having to deal with bed bugs infestation will give you a serious heartache for many years to come.
 It’s not just the fear of getting bitten during the night while you are sleeping, but also because bed bugs are a pain in the butt to be exterminated once they have established themselves in your house.
 As the saying goes, ‘Prevention is better than cure’, so here are some tips to avoid future infestations once the treatments is completed.

-2. Stay alert when staying in hotels.
+Stay alert when staying in hotels.
 Perform a quick bedbug inspection before spending the first night in the room.
 Look for odor, dead bodies and eggs of bed bugs under the mattress, in the drawers and other places that seem vulnerable.
-If you find any signs of infestation ask the management to get you a new room that doesn’t have the problem.
+If you find any signs of infestation ask the management to get you a new room that doesn’t have the problem or straight up find a new hotel.